 You can learn how to start using cloth diapers and check out all the various cloth diaper systems at Nicki’s Diapers—my favorite online, mom-owned cloth diaper business.
 Then see how parents rate various cloth diaper brands and systems, plus get additional help and support at the Diaper Pin.

-A good cloth diapering system consisting of at least 24-36 cloth diapers will usually cost you between $200-500 dollars up front retail, but you will not need to continue to buy them, and you can save them for use with future children.
+A good cloth diapering system consisting of at least 24-36 cloth diapers will usually cost you between $200-500 dollars up front at retail price, but you will not need to continue to buy them, and you can save them for use with future children.
 That’s huge savings over disposables!

-Cloth diapers in good condition also have great resale value on e-Bay and other “mommy resource” sites like Cloth Diaper Clearance or Diaper Swappers, and you can often find great deals or unload your extras through these channels.
+Cloth diapers in good condition also have great resale value on e-Bay and other “mommy resource” sites like Nicki’s Diapers, and you can often find great deals or unload your extras through these channels.

 If you are good at sewing, there are many patterns out there for making your own cloth diapers, wipes and wetbags, which would probably be the cheapest option of all, if not free!

-We also needed two waterproof diaper bags to hold dirty diapers for the laundry, a wetbag for travel, and a diaper sprayer that attaches to our toilet.
+You might also need one or two waterproof diaper bags to hold dirty diapers for the laundry, a wetbag for travel, and a diaper sprayer that attaches to your toilet.
 The diaper sprayer is a real joy, because you use it to quickly and easily rinse the dirty diaper right into the toilet, completely eliminating the need to “dunk” the diapers or use a water-filled diaper pail.
 As an added bonus, it can help you clean the toilet and bathroom too.

-Lastly, we also used flannel cloth wipes sewn by a local mom, and kept them folded neatly inside a recycled wipes box from the store.
-I soaked the wipes in a homemade wipe solution I made with spring water blended with a dash of castile soap and lavender and tea tree essential oils.
+Lastly, you can also get flannel cloth wipes, and keep them folded neatly inside a recycled wipes box from the store.
+Soak the wipes in a homemade wipe solution made with spring water blended with a dash of castile soap and lavender and tea tree essential oils.

 If you thought using cloth diapers was natural, economical and environmentally friendly, imagine this prospect: not using any diapers at all!